Selena's Emotional Biopic Ensures That We'll Never Forget Her Legacy

 Netflix is currently hard at work at an original series about Selena's life, but as that project is still in development, you can relive her story by tuning in to the celebrated film.

-While the movie isn't yet available on major platforms like Hulu or Netflix, Selena can be streamed a number of ways; you can rent the film on Amazon Prime, Vudu, YouTube, and iTunes for just $3.99.
+While the movie isn't yet available on major platforms like Netflix, Selena can be streamed a number of ways; you can rent the film on Amazon Prime, YouTube, and iTunes for just $4.99 CAD.
 And if you want to sing "Como La Flor" along with Lopez at the top of your lungs for the rest of your life, you can own the film for just a few more dollars.
 Anything for Selenas.

 Advertisement